top of page

 Hardware Resources

-These will include stereoscopic 3D visualization using large screen display (approx. 16 ft x 6 ft), virtual reality (VR) Head-Mounted Displays (HTC Vive, Oculus Quest, Varjo), augmented reality (AR) headsets (HoloLens), full-body motion capture and tracking (IMU-based Perception Neuron) as well as measurement tools for human-computer interaction (LogSquare, INTERACT), and eye-tracking technology compatible with VR.
+These include stereoscopic 3D visualization using large screen display (approx. 16 ft x 6 ft), virtual reality (VR) Head-Mounted Displays (HTC Vive, Oculus Quest), augmented reality (AR) headsets (Varjo XR3), full-body motion capture and tracking (Rokoko) as well as measurement tools for human-computer interaction (LogSquare, INTERACT), and eye-tracking technology compatible with VR.
 The lab also has a 360-degree 3D camera (Vuze+) for capturing immersive 360-degree video in 3D.
-The implementation of the above hardware is expected to be completed by the end of Spring 2023.